-Bath time can lead to skin damage for babies, warns Dr. Nazarian.
-Parents can overdo the scrubbing, given that babies are rarely dirty and cleanings should be quick.
-Using gentle cleansers.
-Dr. Nazarian recommends washes that are free of any synthetic fragrances, parabens, or irritating sulfates; the fewer additives in the product, the less chance of irritation.
+Parents can overdo the scrubbing at bath time, warns Dr. Nazarian, who recommends using gentle cleansers free of any synthetic fragrances, parabens, or irritating sulfates.
+The fewer additives in the product, the less chance of irritation.
 “In addition to parabens, try to avoid ingredients listed as perfumes and coloring.
 You don’t want to strip natural oils and hydrators on baby’s skin,” she says.
-And yes, even babies can get eczema, so review all ingredients carefully.
+And yes, babies can be prone to eczema, so review all ingredients carefully.
 According to Dr. Nazarian, when it comes to baby’s bath time, it’s best to look for products containing soothing oatmeal or calming coconut butter.
 If you or your baby are battling skin issues, try some of these home remedies for eczema and psoriasis relief.

 Yes, it’s right there in the name—how could baby powder be bad?
 “I recommend against the use of baby powder and other powders for diaper rash,” says Dr. Nazarian.
 “The aerosolized particles are quite irritating to a baby’s lungs and have the potential to cause respiratory problems.”
 Also, avoid putting baby powder in the diaper regions.